About us

 *Food Truck events: I have no issues with anyone arriving late.
 Just keep the RSVP current.
 I am aware of who's there and who's not on ALL of my events. wink wink.

-*I will usually ask you arrive a little early to any outdoor events or any event that I request an early arrival.
-If the event starts at a certain time, that doesn't mean to ARRIVE at that time.
-It means we're LEAVING at that time.
+*I will usually ask you arrive a little early to outdoor events.
+The event starts at a specific time, that doesn't mean to ARRIVE at that time; It means we're LEAVING at that time.

 *My motto: IF YOUR EARLY, YOUR ON TIME.
 IF YOUR ON TIME, YOUR LATE.